Evelynn1119/newyear_scratchcard/README.md

 ## 📜 License

-Made with ❤️ by Evelynn
+Made with ❤️ by Evelynn Chang

 For personal and commercial use.